EskelinenAntti/cdir/README.md

 # NAV

-Intuitive and fast way to browse files and folders.
-Supports bash shell, Windows Command Prompt and PowerShell.
-Implemented with python curses.
+This project exists because I felt that typing multiple `cd`, `dir`/`ls` commands and striking the tab-key is not very fast or pleasant way to navigate in shell.
+As developers often need to work in multiple environments, nav supports bash shell, Windows Command Prompt and PowerShell.
+The project is implemented with python curses.
 Windows version uses [windows-curses](https://github.com/zephyrproject-rtos/windows-curses) module.

 ![gif](doc/nav2.gif)